Graphight/Graphight.github.io/pages/about.md

 I completed my Bachelor's of Science at the University of Canterbury back in 2017, majoring in both Physics and Computer Science.
 The small amount of research I did in my undergraduate studies was in Solid State Physics, creating thin films of Yttrium Silicate via pulsed laser deposition as proposed candidates for quantum computing.
 While the technique was rough, we were able to show that it was possible to produce this particular form of quantum semiconductor (rare-Earth doped YSO) in situ.

-## Personal

-I am at my happiest when learning new things and deep diving into random topics with passionate individuals.
-I love problem solving and the challenge of breaking down complex topics into digestable chunks, naturaly, mentoring has been something that I have enjoyed picking up over the past few years, taking on interns for Ströer each summer and mentoring early career individuals outside of work.
-In my limited spare time I enjoy finding and completing all the escape rooms we can with my wife, hiking, playing and attempting to create video games, travelling, and consuming.

 [<img src="../resources/icons/GitHub.png" height="32" width="32"/>](https://github.com/Graphight)
 [<img src="../resources/icons/LinkedIn.png" height="32" width="32"/>](https://www.linkedin.com/in/tom-marsh-3aa764154/)